jrnewell/disk-arbitration-agent/README.md

 I am also including a Mavericks and El Capitan build.
 The El Capitan build uses the Yosemite source built against the OSX 11 SDK since the source code has not been released yet.

+**Note that System Integrity Protection must be turned off in 10.11+ to use the modified DiskArbitrationAgent.
+Turn off SIP at your own risk**

 ### Automatically

 Run the ``./install.sh`` script (requires root privileges).
 This will create a backup folder ``DiskArbitrationAgent_Backup`` in the same directory.
 Run ``./uninstall.sh <backup-dir-path>`` to uninstall.